wasilibs/go-re2/README.md

 Note that unlike many packages that wrap C++ libraries, there is no added `Close` type of method.
 See the [rationale](./RATIONALE.md) for more details.

+### Experimental APIs

+The [experimental](./experimental) package contains APIs not part of standard `regexp` that are incubating.
+They may in the future be moved to stable packages.
+The experimental package does not provide any guarantee of API stability even across minor version updates.

 ## Usage

 go-re2 is a standard Go library package and can be added to a go.mod file.
 It will work fine in